 Until June 15, park rules required that guests be stationary when removing their masks to eat or drink.
 So whether you were picking up a full meal at a quick service restaurant or just grabbing a churro from a cart, guests needed somewhere to sit and eat.

 As a result, Disneyland has added hundreds of new outdoor seating locations around the park to accommodate this requirement.
-Many of these areas that were marked as “designated dining areas” (often tables with shade umbrellas) remain!
-This is definitely one change for the better that we hope will stick around awhile longer while the parks continue at reduced capacity.
+Many of these areas that were marked as “designated dining areas” (often tables with shade umbrellas) and some of them remain!
+This was definitely one change for the better that we hope will stick around awhile longer while the parks continue at reduced capacity.
 That said, don’t necessarily count on them long term.

 Master the Disneyland App